kubernetes-sigs/gateway-api/site/content/en/contributing/devguide.md

 Because these details don't matter for a user, they should be hidden from the CRD/OpenAPI generation and also from the website API Reference.

-This can be achieved putting these information between the tags `<gateway:util:excludeFromCRD></gateway:util:excludeFromCRD>` and preferably contain a callout that those are a Note for implementers:
+This can be achieved by putting the information between the tags `<gateway:util:excludeFromCRD></gateway:util:excludeFromCRD>` and preferably contain a callout that is a Note for implementers:

 ```golang
 // Mode defines the TLS behavior for the TLS session initiated by the client.